Groundbreaking of the Wellington New Zealand Temple

-Ground will be broken for the Wellington New Zealand Temple on Aug.
+Ground was broken for the Wellington New Zealand Temple on Aug.
 2, 2025, with Elder Taniela B. Wakolo — a General Authority Seventy and first counselor in the Church’s Pacific Area presidency — presiding.
+Recognizing the higher purpose of this house of the Lord and bearing their testimony to the congregation, a choir sang “This Is the Christ.”

 Timeline of the Wellington New Zealand Temple

 The Wellington New Zealand Temple was announced by Church President Russell M. Nelson on April 3, 2022.
-Ground will be broken for the temple on Aug.
+Ground was broken for the temple on Aug.
 2, 2025, with Elder Taniela B. Wakolo presiding.

 Architecture and Design of the Wellington New Zealand Temple